Ambulocetus: Classification

 Modern cetaceans (Neoceti) are grouped into either the parvorders Mysticeti (baleen whales) or Odontoceti (toothed whales).
 Neoceti are descended from the ancient Archaeoceti, whose members span the transition from terrestrial to fully aquatic.
 Archaeoceti are thus paraphyletic (it is a non-natural group which does not comprise both a common ancestor and all of its descendants).
 Ambulocetus was an archaeocete.
 By the time Ambulocetus was discovered, archaeocetes were classified into the families Protocetidae (which included what are now the terrestrial Pakicetidae, and the rest were amphibious), Remingtonocetidae (amphibious), Basilosauridae (aquatic), and Dorudontidae (aquatic, now a subfamily of Basilosauridae).
-The earliest cetaceans were thought to be the mesonychids, proposed before any firm early cetacean fossils were identified.
+The earliest cetaceans were thought to be the mesonychians, proposed before any firm early cetacean fossils were identified.
 In the original description, Ambulocetus was preliminarily placed into Protocetidae, until the further description of the holotype prompted Thewissen and colleagues to move it into its own family Ambulocetidae in 1996.
 At the same time, they also erected the family Pakicetidae.
 They also proposed that some members of Pakicetidae, Protocetidae, and Ambulocetidae were the other two archaeocete families' ancestors.
-They suggested that mesonychids gave rise to pakicetids, which gave rise to ambulocetids, which gave rise to both protocetids and remingtonocetids.
+They suggested that mesonychians gave rise to pakicetids, which gave rise to ambulocetids, which gave rise to both protocetids and remingtonocetids.

 Though middle-to-late-Eocene archaeocetes are also known from North America, Europe, and Africa, most of these are found only on the Indian subcontinent.
 Therefore, it is thought cetaceans originally evolved in that region.
 Based on molecular data, cetaceans are most closely allied with hippos (Whippomorpha), and they split approximately 54.9 million years ago.
 They are all placed in the order Cetartiodactyla alongside terrestrial even-toed ungulates (hoofed mammals).
-This puts mesonychids as a distant relative of cetaceans rather than an ancestor, and their somewhat similar morphology was possibly a result of convergent evolution.
+This puts mesonychians as a distant relative of cetaceans rather than an ancestor, and their somewhat similar morphology was possibly a result of convergent evolution.
 The oldest known cetacean is the ambulocetid Himalayacetus identified in 1998 and dated to 52.5 million years ago (predating the terrestrial pakicetids), though the exact dating of Himalayacetus and Pakicetus is debated.
 Ambulocetidae also includes Gandakasia.
 Himalayacetus and Gandakasia are known only from partial jaw fragments.
 Ambulocetidae are endemic to the Indian subcontinent, and span the early to middle Eocene.